 Even if AirPrinting directly, it is important that the printer itself does not change the scaling of the information it receives from the app.
 If it does, the names and addresses will not line up with the labels.
 For more information, please read this important information about printer settings

-If it is not possible to AirPrint, you can email the list and print from a mac or PC.
+If it is not possible to AirPrint, you can share the list and print from a mac or PC.

-From the preview screen, tap the Email button, and select the email address; then send.
+From the preview screen, tap the Share button.
+You can then AirDrop or Email the pdf file.

 Please note that the addresses will be positioned central to each label.
 Since the addresses will be of different lengths, they will not appear to line up, when viewing the pdf file.
 This does not matter, but has confused some users who thought there was a problem with the layout.
 As long as each address is displayed in the correct position for an individual label. then all is fine.

 Some users have had problems when printing their labels, finding that the addresses did not line up with the labels.
 In all cases reported so far, this has been due to a problem with the mac or PC program used to print the pdf file.
 It is essential that the program used prints the pdf file exactly as it shows on the screen.
 If the settings are wrong, the computer program might add margins, or scale the output such that the original dimensions are lost.
 The setting must print actual sixes with no scaling (or scaling set to 100%).
 For more information, please read the printer settings page.